A is for Apologies for Past Practices of Forced Adoption

 G is for Gossip

 I found out I was adopted through gossip.
-While I was in Sydney for the conference I looked up a woman who was a beneficiary in the will of the man I knew as “father”.
+While I was in Sydney for the conference I looked up a woman who was a beneficiary in my dad’s will.

 I had questions on what he was like and she was willing to meet with me.